Anas El Mahraoui

-Anas El Mahraoui (أنس المهراوي; born 29 March 2001) is a Moroccan football player who plays as a centre-forward for Russian Premier League club Akhmat Grozny.
+Anas El Mahraoui (أنس المهراوي; born 29 March 2001) is a Moroccan football player who plays as a centre-forward for MAS on loan from the Russian Premier League club Akhmat Grozny.

 Club career

 On 2 September 2025, El Mahraoui signed a long-term contract with Russian Premier League club Akhmat Grozny.
 He made his RPL debut for Akhmat on 20 September 2025 in a game against Pari Nizhny Novgorod.

+On 19 February 2026, El Mahraoui was loaned by Orenburg in the same league, with an option to buy.
+On 13 August 2026, he moved on a new season-long loan to MAS.

 International career

 El Mahraoui represented Morocco at the 2024 African Nations Championship (played in 2025), which Morocco won.